Reviewing Frontline Ltd. (FRO)'s and Scorpio Tankers Inc. (NYSE:STNG)'s results | New Business Observer

 |0.00

-Table 1 shows the top-line revenue, earnings per share (EPS) and valuation for Frontline Ltd. and Scorpio Tankers Inc.
+Table 1 highlights Frontline Ltd. and Scorpio Tankers Inc.’s top-line revenue, earnings per share and valuation.

 Profitability

-Table 2 shows Frontline Ltd. and Scorpio Tankers Inc.’s net margins, return on assets and return on equity.
+Table 2 has Frontline Ltd. and Scorpio Tankers Inc.’s return on assets, return on equity and net margins.

 |Net Margins